FormidableLabs/victory-docs/src/pages/docs/victory-group.md

 `VictoryGroup` uses the standard `data` prop.
 [Read about it here](https://formidable.com/open-source/victory/docs/common-props#data)

-See the [Data Accessors Guide] for more detail on formatting and processing data.
+See the [Data Accessors Guide][] for more detail on formatting and processing data.

 When `data` is provided for `VictoryGroup` it will be passed to every child in the group.
 Use this as a convenience in cases where all components should have identical data, for example, adding data points to a line, or adding voronoi tooltips to data.
 Omit this prop when child components should not share data.
 By default, Victory components expect data as an array of objects with `x` and `y` props.
-Use the [x and y] data accessor props to define a custom data format.
+Use the [x][] and [y][] data accessor props to define a custom data format.
 The `data` prop must be given as an array.

 ```playground
 <VictoryChart>